tiago-cerveira/KCF-Tracker-CNN-Features/utilities/README.md

+# README.md

-Some utilities functions used independently from main system but within the scope of this project.
+Some utility functions used independently from the main system, but within the scope of this project.